Encyclopedia of fire safety

 Step 2: Connecting the Components

-First, you put the GSM module on the Arduino Uno, you will need to solder the GND and VCC wires along with two sensors, a buzzer and the input of the relay module.
-Then connect these soldered wires to the corresponding connector on the GSM shield.
-Next, you will make a signal I / O connector from these parts, and the last thing you need to do is connect a keyboard
+First you will place the GSM module on the Arduino Uno, you will need to solder the GND and VCC wires along with two sensors, a buzzer and a relay module input.
+After that, connect these soldered wires to the corresponding GSM shield connector.
+Next you will make the signal input/output connector from these parts, and the last thing you need to do is connect the keyboard

-Arduino Uno / GSM Terminals:
+Arduino Uno/GSM Terminals:

-Conclusion 0: not linked;
+Pin 0: not connected;

-Conclusion 1: not linked;
+Conclusion 1: unrelated;

-Conclusion 5: not linked;
+Conclusion 5: unrelated;

 Step 3: Code

-Just download the below code and compile.
+Just download the code below and compile.
 It uses the Keypad.h and GSM.h libraries.

-Download file: (Downloads: 181)
+Download file: (downloads: 181)

-Download file: (Downloads: 104)
+Download file: (downloads: 104)

 Step 4: Conclusion

-What will we collect
+What will we collect from?

-Key features of Arduino Uno
+Key Features of the Arduino Uno

 Microcontroller - ATmega328

-Working voltage - 5 V
+Operating voltage - 5 V

 Input voltage (recommended) - 7-12 V